-11 of the Most Romantic Places in the World
+17 of the Most Romantic Places in the World

 No matter how many trips you have taken while you were single, there is something special — and beautiful — about traveling with someone you're heads over heels about.
-Not only can you finally stretch your legs and rest your head on the plane mate next to you, but you have a partner in adventure to explore dreamy places, and — ahem — finally put that "do not disturb" sign to use.
+Not only can you finally rest your head on the plane mate beside you, but you now have a partner with whom to explore the most romantic places in the world, and — ahem — finally put that "do not disturb" sign to use.

 While happy couples will see any corner of the planet through rose-colored glasses, there are certain destinations that lend themselves to romance.
-From a beach excursion where no shoes or shirt are required to a city that twinkles under the glow of the street lamps, there are many charming spots to consider.
+From a beach excursion where no shoes or shirt are required (we're looking at you, Seychelles) to a city that twinkles under the glow of street lamps (bonjour, Paris), there are many charming spots to consider.

 1. Paris, France

 Is any romantic roundup complete without singing the praises of the City of Lights?
 As the capital of France, there's a reason so many couples seek the ambience and energy of this Parisian destination.
 When you wander about this European city, you'll find yourselves mesmerized by idyllic coffee shops, picture-perfect cobblestone streets, and the scent of freshly-baked-everything perfuming the air.
+Cue collective dreamy sigh.

-If you happen to visit in spring, consider renting bikes as your mode of transportation — complete with a baguette for your basket.
+If you happen to visit Paris in spring, summer, or fall, consider renting bikes as your mode of transportation — complete with a baguette for your basket.
 Or in the winter, sneak in a kiss (or three) as you tour through the many museums, all featuring classic and modern themes.

 Accommodation: Where to Stay in Paris: Best Areas & Hotels

-- Top-Rated Tourist Attractions in Paris
+- Read More: Top-Rated Tourist Attractions in Paris

 2. Venice, Italy

 Even for the well-versed traveler, Venice presents an entirely new experience, since it is the capital of the Veneto region, comprised of 100 tiny islands.
 Here, there are very few roads, but many canals, making a gondola ride with your main squeeze a must.

 For an Instagram-worthy photo op, scale to the top of the Campanile Bell Tower, offering quite the view.
-If you're traveling for a milestone, take a boat to the glass-blowing region of Murano Venice and take home a keepsake.
+If you're traveling for a milestone, take a boat to the glass-blowing region on Murano Island and take home a keepsake.

 Accommodation: Where to Stay in Venice: Best Areas & Hotels

-- Top-Rated Tourist Attractions in Venice
+- Read More: Top-Rated Tourist Attractions in Venice

 3. Santorini, Greece

 As one of the most popular honeymoon destinations on the planet, and one of the most beautiful Greek Islands, Santorini might require a long plane ride and a puddle jumper flight, but trust us, it is worth the journey.
-The reason many newlyweds choose Santorini is due to its position on the Aegean Sea, offering nightly captivating pink, orange, and golden sunsets in the Oia town.
-Many of the boutiques, restaurants, and resorts are built into the jagged cliff sides, giving couples the chance to book a unique private escape for their trip.
+Blue-domed houses so white, they sparkle are a treat to behold, while the twinkling azure Aegean Sea beckons travelers in the distance.

 In addition to walking through narrow — and often steep — streets to catch a glimpse of the iconic white skyline, it's also recommended to rent a car for your trip.
 Though you can hire a taxi service, many duos prefer the independence of scaling the island on their own, giving them the ability to stop for a photo — or a romp — when the mood strikes.